 Avast SecureLine VPN Review (2021) – Fast, but keeps logs

-Avast is one of the biggest security companies in the world.
-Their headquarters are in Prague, the Czech Republic.
-Their VPN is fast and has simple and intuitive software.
-It works with American Netflix and allows you to download torrents safely.
-Sadly, their server network is very small and there are a lot of problems when it comes to security and privacy.
-We’ll be discussing all of these factors and more in this review.
+Avast is mostly known for its antivirus software, which is free and used by over 400 million people worldwide.
+However, it also offers the Avast SecureLine VPN service.
+This is an easy-to-use and fast VPN that works with American Netflix and allows you to download torrents safely.
+Sadly, its server network is quite small, and there are several concerns when it comes to security and privacy.
+We’ll be discussing all of these factors and more in this detailed review.

 - Torrenting allowed